 Not all jazz kissa are like JAB.
 Some are noisier and less strict about customer chit chat and general boisterousness.
 Others are draconian in their disapproval of any sound that disturbs musical purity and enjoyment.
 Some are spacious, modern venues hosting DJs and live bands in addition to spinning records, while others are ramshackled holes in the wall with seating for only a few.
 Some feature the highest of high-end audio systems – McIntosh, Mark Levinson, early Luxman, Thorens and Garrard – while others cobble together systems of unknown heritage.
 The more popular kissa have been frequented by jazz notables over the years, and are akin to museums, with signed photos and memorabilia everywhere.
 All different, but unified by a love of and appreciation for jazz by owners and patrons alike.

-I long for something like this close to home.
-Sure I can sequester myself in my basement with my vintage audio system and records and with eyes closed, achieve a similar vibe.
-I wouldn’t give that up for anything, but there’s something about listening to jazz in the commune of others, in a space ripe with atmosphere and history, where control of what is played is surrendered and the music lottery delivers both old favorites and new discoveries.
+I long for something like this close to home, be it a traditional Jazz Kissa or modern facsimile.
+Of course, I can sequester myself in my basement listening room, close my eyes and achieve something resembling a Kissa vibe (I wouldn’t give that up for the world), but there’s something magical about listening to jazz in the commune of others, in a space ripe with atmosphere and ambience, where control of the records that spin is surrendered to a playlist of someone else’s choosing.

 For more of the jazz kissa vibe, check out the following Instagram accounts: @jazz_kissa, @eagle_jazz, @tokyojazzjoints and @audiokafe_gafu.
 And if you have suggestions for other kissa accounts to follow, message me at @audioloveyyc.